llhyatt98/Cold-Call-System/README.txt

     Refer to the user guide for more detailed instructions on how to use our software.

-Documentation:
-	Documentation regarding the project may be found in the documentation folder.
-This 	includes a System Design Specification, System Requirements Specification, as well 	as a User and Programmer Documentation.

 Requirements
     Requires Python 3.3 to 3.7 and a Mac computer running a modern version of macOS.
     The software was developed and tested on macOS 10.14 (Mojave)